Call for Papers

 Oral presentations will be allocated 15 minutes, made up of 12 minutes presentation with 3 minutes for questions and discussion.

 Posters will be displayed for the duration of the conference.
 Each poster will be allocated a 1 metre wide x 2 meters high board and the poster must fit within this area.
 The boards are covered in a front runner material which are suitable for Velcro (supplied by the organisers).
-Poster presenters will have the opportunity of having 3 minutes Speed talk which will includes 6 slides with a time limit of 30 seconds for each slide.
+Poster presenters will have the opportunity of presenting their poster during the Poster Session/Reception on Tuesday 9th from 5.30pm.